paramooo/Line_Following_Q-learning/README.md

 Below is a video showing how the robot moves after it has learned to follow the line effectively.

 [Demo of the robot](Demo.mp4)

+Please note that the development of this project was limited to the scope of an academic exercise.
+As such, the project has not undergone further refinement or optimization beyond this point.